meso·pixel › about

-My name is Winson Chung.
-Though, I have been known to answer to Winston, Wilson, and even Wilston on occasion.
-I am Canadian, a software developer and habitual sketcher, poorly bilingual, a fan of puzzles, and a Redditor.
+My name is Winson Chung, though I have been known to answer to Winston, Wilson, and even Wilston on occasion.
+I am proudly Canadian, a software engineer, problem solver, habitual sketcher, and unfortunately also poorly bilingual (still working on that).

-I currently work at Google on the Android project where I help to improve the user experience of the platform.
-Prior to joining Google, I worked at Toronto-based startup called BumpTop with a small group of clever people on a product designed to create a more natural and intuitive desktop experience.
-In particular, I led the development of the underlaying architecture and implemented various user-facing features including Themes, Web tiles, Facebook/Twitter integration, Sticky notes and Picture frame, and internationalization.
+I currently work at Google on the Android team responsible for the user experience of the core System UI and platform.
+Prior to joining Google, I worked at a Toronto-based startup called Bumptop with a small group of clever people on a product designed to create a more natural and intuitive desktop experience.
+In particular, I led the development of the underlying architecture and implemented various user-facing features including Themes, Web tiles, Facebook/Twitter integration, Sticky notes and Picture frames, and internationalization.
 BumpTop was later acquired by Google in May 2010.

-I am a graduate of the Computer Science program at the University of Toronto and have a strong interest in Software Engineering, Human Computer Interaction, Computer Graphics, and more broadly, Psychology and Design.
-During my undergrad, I spent my Professional Experience Year as a Co-op student at Autodesk Toronto (formerly Alias Systems) working on Maya 8.0/8.5 (a comprehensive 3D computer graphics package) implementing new UIs and APIs for manipulating 3D content.
-Following the final year of university, I spent six months as an intern at Pixar Animation Studios in Emeryville, California implementing UIs for internal animation and rigging software that would be used for future films.
+I am a graduate of the Computer Science program at the University of Toronto, and have a strong interest in Software Engineering, Human-Computer Interaction, Computer Graphics, and more broadly, Psychology and Design.
+During my undergrad, I spent my Professional Experience Year as a Co-op student at Autodesk Toronto (formerly Alias Systems) working on Maya 8.0/8.5 (a comprehensive 3D computer modeling and animation package) implementing new UIs and APIs for manipulating 3D content.
+Following the final year of university, I spent nine months as an intern at Pixar Animation Studios in Emeryville, California working on the next-gen internal animation and rigging software that would be used for future films.

 RegexOne is a website that introduces and teaches users regular expressions.
 Unlike other methods of teaching regular expressions, users are able to experiment with the syntax in real-time, on a variety of practical, real world examples.
 Initial feedback suggests that for experimental and visual learners, this method provides a deeper learning experience than from strictly reading about regular expressions.